openedx/openedx-user-groups/docs/decisions/0003-runtime-architecture.rst

 I. Extensible Parts of the Model
 =================================

+This section establishes the foundation for extensibility by defining how new data sources and criterion types can be added to the system without modifying core.
+The key insight is separating data access concerns from business logic through backend abstraction.

 Define extensible data sources and criteria types
 -------------------------------------------------

 To enable extensibility without modifying core platform code, we will support two main extension points:

-* **Data Sources**: Developers will be able to connect new data sources by providing backend clients and registering them through a standard entry point.
+* **Data Sources**: Developers will be able to connect new data sources by providing backend clients and registering them through configurations.
 The system will provide reusable tools (e.g., query helpers) to make it easier to get the needed data.
 * **Criteria Types**: Developers will be able to define new ways of selecting users (e.g., "Visited unit X") along with the logic and fields needed to evaluate them, following the Registry-Based Criteria Subtypes approach from :doc:`ADR 0002 <0002-user-groups-model-foundations>`.

 Adopt backend-managed data access with scope-aware abstraction